 Come as you are!
 We live in a less formal world than years ago, and our church reflects the differing interests and styles of our area.
 Some wear blue jeans or shorts, while others wear dresses or suits.
 God is more interested in what is inside us than outside.
 And, you will be welcomed as you are.

 - Is there a coffee hour or fellowship time after church?

 Yes, after our 10:00am Worship there is a ‘coffee hour’ time for conversation and tasty treats.
 It is a fun time of catching up with friends and an opportunity to make new ones.

 Yes.
 Our church has handicapped ramps to our buildings.
 We are in the process of renovating our Fellowship Hall to make it much more accessible, including a lift and handicapped bathrooms.
 We also have hearing aids and large print Bibles and Bulletins in the Sanctuary.

-- Do you offer Bible Study for adults?
+- Do you offer Bible Study and education for adults?

-We offer a weekly ‘Second Hour’ program after church most Sundays on a topic of interest.
+We offer a weekly Tuesday morning 10am bible study class the meets in the home of Janice & Bill Liebenow and includes the pastor.
+(Call the church office for directions: 732-946-8821.)
+‘Second Hour’ program after church most Sundays on a topic of interest.
 These may include a visiting speaker, a video discussion or bible study.
-We also have a weekly Thursday morning Bible Study group that does study of scripture as well as book study or video series.
 We periodically hold Tuesday evening Bible studies that are announced in our newsletter.